 Better price than the other bigger models in our test

 Storage wasn't as user-friendly as different packs

 Doesn't deliver as high of a water flow rate as others

 Even though there were cheaper options in our test, the Osprey Syncro 10

 was chosen as our pack with the Best Bang for the Buck.
-We did test a few packs with a substantially lower cost, but with that, their lesser features and a narrower appeal ruled them out for this award in comparison to the Osprey Syncro 10.
-Keeping in mind that oftentimes you get what you pay for, this pack has several of the features of the higher priced options but at a lower price.
+We did test a few contenders with a substantially lower cost, but with that, their lesser features and a narrower appeal ruled them out for this award in comparison to the Osprey Syncro 10.
+Keeping in mind that often you get what you pay for, this pack has several of the features of the higher priced options but at a lower price.

 : Osprey Syncro 10